 The gateway to Portugal's Algarve coast, cheap flights to Faro put you close to some of the most beautiful beaches in Europe.
 Faro is in the ideal location for getting around the Algarve, which is made even easier with car hire, but don't forget that Faro itself can be a great holiday destination too!

 It's easy to overlook Faro as a holiday destination, because it's lacking in beaches.
-But Faro's Old Town is crammed with beautiful and historical buildings.
+But Faro's Old Town is crammed with beautiful and historical buildings such as the Cathedral of Faro.
 Albufeira offers the best of the Algarve's nightlife, and golfing fans need look no further than the exceptional courses of Vilamoura or Vale do Lobo.
 If you're feeling flush and want to treat yourself then choose a five-star hotel by the Marina in Faro or along the beach front.
 You can read more on Faro and the Algarve here.

 Starting your holiday in Faro or the Algarve is easy with flights available from all over the UK, particularly during the summer.
 The flying time from most UK airports is around two and a half hours.
 If you want to save money then look for package holidays in Faro, but if you're after something a little more unusual then book your flight and hotel separately and strike out on your own!